AJ Hawk to retire with the Green Bay Packers

 GREEN BAY, Wis.
 (AP) -- Linebacker A.J.
-Hawk will retire with the Green Bay Packers.
+Hawk announced Tuesday that will retire as a member of the Green Bay Packers after 11 NFL seasons.

+''The first thing that needs to be said about A.J.
+Hawk is that he is a good man,'' general manager Ted Thompson said. ''He was a terrific teammate and a true professional during his career, and we were lucky to have him.
+A.J. will always be a Packer.''

 The 2006 draft pick out of Ohio State ranks first in franchise history with 1,118 career tackles.
 Hawk played in 142 of a possible 144 regular-season games with Green Bay, appearing in all 16 contests in eight of his nine seasons with the Packers.
-He played one season with the Cincinnati Bengals and appeared in one game for the Atlanta Falcons last year.
+He played one season with Cincinnati and appeared in one game for Atlanta last year.
+The Packers said his 158 games played from 2006-15 were the most among NFL linebackers over that span, and he led Green Bay in tackles five times during his career (2006, 2008, 2010, 2012-13), tied with Nick Barnett for most in team history.

+Star linebacker Clay Matthews said some of his fondest memories came when he arrived and met Hawk right away.

+''As that guy with the long hair, everybody knew who he was, and even more so than that, it was his reliability, dependability,'' Matthews said Tuesday. ''He could line up with the other 10 guys on defense, get us lined up and put us in a position to excel.
+He was always accountable.
+He hardly ever missed a game or a play.
+That's one of those things that sticks out to me.
+That middle linebacker position was always accounted for by him.''

 Green Bay coach Mike McCarthy says Hawk's ''leadership and toughness were instrumental'' in the team's success.